dhan-t/INFOMAG-Insight/Versions/Final Version/README.txt

 b.
 MySQLConnector (3.4) - Used to connect the program to the localhost database
 c.
 JBCrypt (0.4) - Used to add extra layer of hash or protection to the password
 d.
 Password4j (1.7.3) - Used to add extra password management capabilities
 e.
-SLF4J (2.0.7) - Used for proper utilization of logging features
+SLF4J (2.0.7) - Required dependency of Password4j
 f. iyouth-1 - The database to be imported into XAMPP.
 (It has the legacy name of our program)

 *All files are in the "Imports" folder and can be imported from there.